ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 4. In the repo, click Pre-translation and select via Machine Translation.
 ![pre-translation](/img/localizationProgramGuideline/howItWorked/pre-translation.png)
-5. Choose DeepL as the Translation Engine, select the target languages, and select the files to translate.
+5. Choose DeepL as the Translation Engine, select the target languages, and select the translated files.
 ![pre-translate-config](/img/localizationProgramGuideline/howItWorked/pre-translate-config.png)

 That's it!
-Now you can take a break and wait for the pre-translation to complete.
+Now, you can take a break and wait for the pre-translation to complete.